gavinlyonsrepo/pic_12F675_projects/projects/74HC595_c/README.md

 and display on array and then looped. thus implementing an 8-bit binary counter with just 3 outputs of PIC.

+A push button is attached to GPIO 3 pin   which is held high by a pull up resistor , when button is pressed  it goes logic low.
+This button is checked by sw on startup if activated it switches are LEDS on constantly so unit can be used as a lamp.

 GPIO function on PIC 3 lines to 74HC595